Businesses need to know when their energy contract is due to end.

 When is my business energy contract’s end date?

-If you don’t know when your business energy contract is set to end, don’t worry, you can find this information out in several ways.
+If you don’t know when your business energy contract is set to end, don’t worry, you can find this information in several ways.

 Firstly, you could check your original contract or look at a recent bill.
 This should inform you of your contract end date and the notice period in which you need to tell your supplier that you intend to switch energy providers.
 Alternatively, you could simply contact your energy provider via telephone or email and enquire about your contract’s end date.

 If your business is considered a micro business, your supplier will send you a renewal letter at least three months prior to your contract’s end date.
-This letter will tell you when your contract is due to end, and it will inform you of the rollover and out of contract rates available to you with your current supplier.
+This letter will tell you when your contract is due to end, and it will inform you of the rollover and out-of-contract rates available to you with your current supplier.
 As aforementioned, these rates are likely to be expensive, so it’s highly recommended that you switch energy suppliers to find a cheaper deal.